-The goal of this project is improve this process through ‘human-machine teaming’, researcher and algorithm work together to improve the efficiency and accuracy.
-While in theory it may be possible to automate such analysis with machine learning, there are some obstacles:
+The goal of this project is improve this process through ‘human-AI teaming’, researcher and algorithm work together to improve the efficiency and accuracy.
+While in theory it may be possible to completely automate such analysis with machine learning, there are some obstacles:

 - Most models requires a large number of training samples, which are difficult to create (time consuming);